Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 $$ Mvuvi Boutique Resort – Rated 9.4/10 with 114 reviews.
 Located in Kiwengwa, on the northeastern side of the island.
 Complete with a private beach, a full-service spa, and boat tours, it’s hard to ask for more.

-Mvuvi has its own restaurant and bar, beach bar, private dining – even proposal/romance packages.
+Mvuvi has its own restaurant and bar, beach bar, private dining – even proposal/romance packages!

 $ Kholle House – Rated 9/10 with 55 reviews.
 Centrally located near the ferry terminal in Stone Town, you’ll have access to laundry service, tour and ticket assistance, and a bar and coffee shop.
+I love to stay here when I’m not at the beach.

 Along with an outdoor pool, Kholle House also boast a rooftop terrace – a spectacular way to look out over Stone Town.